 Reminder: package names are all lowercase, ClassName and Prefix start with an uppercase.

-Add a line for the new module in the case it has been created by copying an existing module (see section 2.2 above).
+Add a line for the new module in the case it has been created by copying by hand an existing module (see section 2.3).
 The name to be specified is the package name all in lowercase letters.

-Force a general recompilation with this command (from the Capsis install directory):
+Force a general recompilation with the following command (from the Capsis install directory).

 ant clean compile